BobGerman/Bots/Notes/03-State.md

 The StateBot sample is right [here in this repo](../StateBot).
 The TeamsStateBot is [here, also in this repo](../TeamsStateBot).

+---
+__**CHALLENGE**__ (after class)

+* Build the StateBot and test it using the Bot Framework emulator.
+Remember you can create a new session with the same user ID in the emulator in order to test user state.
+* Add a feature which displays how long the bot has "known" the user.

+---

 ### [The next section is here](04-Dialogs.md)

 ## Repos used in this workshop: